lino-framework/lino/docs/about/index.rst

 This approach is not completely wrong since the UI is the first "visible" part.

-On the other hand, optimizing a UI is a rather boring work, and there are many other, more interesting tasks that are waiting to be done.

-Lino is designed to have many possible user interfaces.
-But your choice is currently limited to the :term:`ExtJS` UI.
+Lino is designed to have many possible user interfaces, but your choice is currently limited to the :term:`ExtJS` UI.
-This means that Lino applications currently always use this interface, because ExtJS is so cool and Lino so young.
+This means that Lino applications currently always "look like" those you can see at :doc:`demos`.

-We started working on a first alternative user interface that uses the :doc:`Qooxdoo library </topics/qooxdoo>`, and we can imagine to write other interfaces in the future (simple HTML, curses, Qt, ...), but for the moment there are more urgent things to do.
+We started working on a first alternative user interface that uses the :doc:`Qooxdoo library </topics/qooxdoo>`, and we can imagine to write other interfaces in the future (simple HTML, curses, Qt, ...), but for the moment Lino relies on ExtJS, because ExtJS is so cool, and because writing and optimizing a user interface is a rather boring work, and because there are many other, more interesting tasks that are waiting to be done.

 History